IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 # Preparing the model

 For concreteness, suppose the model has been written in Python.
+In that case, the repository of the project might look as follows:

 ```
 .
 ├── prediction
 │   ├── __init__.py
+│   ├── main.py
+│   ├── model.py
-│   └── main.py
+│   └── task.py
+├── README.md
-└── Makefile
+└── requirements.txt
 ```

+Here `prediction` is a Python package, and it is likely to contain many more files than the ones listed.
+The `main` module is the entry point for command-line invocation.

 # Wrapping the model into a service